 Reconciliation is the process of linking records.
 The simplest kind of record linkage generates links based on individual identifiers that match among data sets.
 Academics refer to this process as deterministic or rules-based record linkage.
 Asset managers often call it serial number matching.

-As an example, consider two standardized data sets, Inventory A and Inventory B, that contain different bits of information about IT assets.
+For example, consider two standardized data sets, Inventory A and Inventory B, containing different IT asset information.

 The most simple deterministic record linkage strategy would be to pick a single identifier that is assumed to be uniquely identifying and declare that records sharing the same value identify the exact same IT asset.
 In this example, deterministic linkage based on “Serial Number” would create an entity based on A1/B1.

 Probabilistic record linkage (also called “fuzzy matching”), is required to link records that do not share an identical value for an identifier.
-Fuzzy matching is, by its nature, subjective, making it less reliable and almost impossible for an 3rd party to validate.
-In this example, the manufacturer serial number for A5 and B4 are very similar, but not identical.
+By its nature, fuzzy matching is subjective, making it less reliable and almost impossible for a 3rd party to validate.
+In this example, the manufacturer serial numbers for A5 and B4 are similar but not identical.
 Should they be considered a match?

-Secondary identifies and specific rules can minimize the subjectivity of fuzzy matching.
+Secondary identifiers and specific rules can minimize the subjectivity of fuzzy matching.
 In this example, A5 and B4 share the same value for “Asset Tag.”
-By leveraging a “two-key tracking” process (i.e. serial number and/or asset tag), Retire-IT dramatically increases the probability of success with deterministic record linkage.
+By leveraging a “two-key tracking” process (i.e., serial number and/or asset tag), Retire-IT dramatically increases the probability of success with deterministic record linkage.

-Retire-IT pioneered the use of disposal tags and created two-key tracking software to automate the process of rules-based reconciliation.
+Retire-IT pioneered disposal tags and created Two-Key Tracking™ software to automate the process of rules-based reconciliation.

-If there is anything I can do to be of service to you, please just say the word.
+If there is anything I can do to serve you, please say the word.